 Keep in mind that if you call a taxi, the meter starts running from where the taxi leaves to come and fetch you, and not from your collection point.
 You may decide to take advantage of fixed taxi rates based on departure point and destination (usually to or from the airport), which can be found on a table in the back of the taxi.
 If you do decide to do this, make sure you tell the taxi driver at the beginning of your ride and not at the end that you’d like to pay the fixed rate.

-In Italy you can tip your cab driver, but it isn’t expected nor is it common.
-Feel free to tip if they are extra helpful, they will appreciate it.
+In Italy you can tip your cab driver, but it isn’t expected.
+Feel free to tip if they are helpful, they will appreciate it.

 1 chilometro (kilometer) = approximately two thirds of a mile